|

 Yes, they are.

-No, they arent/No, they are not.
+No, they aren't/No, they are not.

 a Am I a good student?

-b Is there a van?
+b Is there1 a van?

 c Are there two vans?